No one you know could understand the night you just had. Honestly, you don’t even understand—everything is different.

 Cyberspace has been a priceless tool for Prohibition-era psychonauts.

 Enforced ignorance about the use and potential of psychedelic drugs ensured that these compounds would remain an esoteric subject.
 The internet has provided a space for people to publicly share their experience and knowledge.

 Erowid founders Earth and Fire maintain the most extensive, up-to-date online compendium of information about psychoactive substances, complete with trip reports from people in the “test pilot range” i.e. those consuming high doses or little-studied combinations of substances.

 Using the anonymity of the web, users report their self-experiments in trip-reports with a refreshing lack of self-censorship.

-Erowid is actually used by many ER doctors who recognize the value of this constantly evolving crowd-sourced bank of knowledge during a time when clinical research is scarce and can't keep pace with a revolving door of underground pharmacological invention.
+Erowid is used by ER doctors who recognize the value of this constantly evolving crowd-sourced bank of knowledge during a time when clinical research is scarce and can’t keep pace with a revolving door of underground pharmacological invention.

 Beyond the potential to tumble down a rabbit-hole of psychedelic internet ramblings, the reality of online communities is the oft-observed fact that cyberspace remains removed from the warmth of human contact.

 However, the web is dark and deep—your curiosity is an asset.